browserengineering/book/book/invalidation.md

         # ...
 ```

-Here the `set` call clears the dirty bit.
+Here the `set` call clears the dirty flags.
 However, this code doesn't
 work.
 If you run it, your browser will crash when it skips recomputing
 a field that was dirty.